OssianEriksson/twizy-control-2021/docs/getting_started.md

 There are norms in ROS for some common packages which have conterparts in many different ROS projects.
 Examples of such packages included in this repo are:

-- All ROS launch files of importance to the end user are placed in the [twizy_bringup](/workspace/src/twizy_bringup) package.
+- All ROS launch files of importance to the end user are placed in the project main package, for example [twizy_control_2021](/workspace/src/twizy_control_2021) for files relating to [Autonomous Renault Twizy - Autonomous Path Planning](projects/2021/autonomous_path_planning.md).
   This is important when creating your own launch files or if you want to browse available ones.
-  If the launch files have related documentation, it can probably be found in either [subsytems](subsystems) or [projects](projects).
+  If the launch files have related documentation, it can probably be found in [projects](projects).
 - All ROS message files are located in the [twizy_msgs](/workspace/src/twizy_msgs) package.
   This is so that other packages in the workspace can depend on this package to use the custom message files defined here.
 - Config files and descriptions of the twizy, its components and properties, are located in [twizy_description](/workspace/src/twizy_description).